PTM-POSE Reference#

 - ptm_pose.analyze.annotations.plot_annotation_counts(spliced_ptms=None, altered_flanks=None, database='PhosphoSitePlus', annot_type='Function', collapse_on_similar=True, colors=None, fontsize=10, top_terms=5, legend=False, legend_loc=(1.05, 0.5), title=None, title_type='database', ax=None, **kwargs)[source]#

-Given a dataframe with PTM annotations added, plot the top annotations associated with the PTMs
+- Given a dataframe with PTM annotations added, plot the top annotations associated with the PTMs - Parameters:

 - spliced_ptms: pd.DataFrame